 After receiving an official financial aid package from Elizabethtown College, a student may be the recipient of an outside scholarship, award or grant.
-It is the policy of Elizabethtown College that the first $1,000 in outside scholarships or awards received will not reduce the amount of institutional gift aid.
-In cases where a student receives more than $1,000 in outside awards, the College will reduce its institutional need-based gift aid (i.e. Trustee) by 50% of the scholarship(s) received in excess of $1,000.(If the student’s need has been met 100% by financial aid, then aid will have to be reduced by 100% of the outside scholarship, award or grant.
-If the student has not received any need-based gift aid, this policy does not apply.)
+It is the policy of Elizabethtown College that outside scholarships, awards or grants will first be applied to unmet need which includes need based self-help awards.
+If the total amount of outside scholarships, awards or grants exceed the unmet need, the College will reduce its institutional need-based gift aid (i.e. Trustee) dollar for dollar.
+If the student has not received any need-based gift aid, this policy does not apply.

-This policy allows the students to benefit from the outside scholarships, and, at the same time, the College is able to maintain the parameters of its program.
-In some cases, the self-help component of the package (job or loan) may also need to be reduced.
-Merit-based scholarships (Presidential, Provost, Dean’s) are not reduced by outside scholarships but could be reduced by late receipt of VA benefits or tuition benefits.
+This policy allows the student to benefit from outside scholarships, and, at the same time, the College is able to maintain the parameters of its program.
+Merit-based scholarships (Presidential, Provost, Dean’s, Achievement Award) are not reduced by outside scholarships but could be reduced by receipt of VA benefits or tuition benefits.